awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 com.amazonaws.us-west-2.kms
 ```

-To make it easier to use the VPC endpoint, you can enable a [private DNS hostname](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-private-dns) for your VPC endpoint\.
-If you select the **Enable Private DNS Name** option, the standard AWS KMS DNS hostname \(`https://kms.<region>.amazonaws.com`\) resolves to your VPC endpoint\.
+To make it easier to use the VPC endpoint, you can enable a [private DNS name](https://docs.aws.amazon.com/vpc/latest/privatelink/verify-domains.html) for your VPC endpoint\.
+If you select the **Enable DNS Name** option, the standard AWS KMS DNS hostname \(`https://kms.<region>.amazonaws.com`\) resolves to your VPC endpoint\.

 This option makes it easier to use the VPC endpoint\.
 The AWS SDKs and AWS CLI use the standard AWS KMS DNS hostname by default, so you do not need to specify the VPC endpoint URL in applications and commands\.

-For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#access-service-though-endpoint) in the *Amazon VPC User Guide*\.
+For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#access-service-though-endpoint) in the *AWS PrivateLink Guide*\.

 ## Connecting to an AWS KMS VPC endpoint<a name="vpce-connect"></a>